India's Tata Motors reaches wage deal with Sanand plant union

-June 9 India's Tata Motors Ltd reached a long-term wage settlement with workers at Sanand plant in the western state of Gujarat.
+June 9 (Reuters) - India's Tata Motors Ltd reached a long-term wage settlement with workers at Sanand plant in the western state of Gujarat.

 The settlement includes a total wage package of 16,000 rupees ($248.96) per worker, excluding the salary, to be paid uniformly over the five-year term of the agreement, a company spokesperson told Reuters.